Drewlove/green-dragons-api/README.md

 4. Migrate the database, `npm run migrate:production`.
 *the boilerplate-api project also has a `"predeploy": "npm audit && npm run migrate:production"` script, so typing `npm run deploy` will also migrate the database to heroku

+### VI.
+Updating Database
+1. To retain the database, but drop all tables and then recreate the schema, type the following: `DROP SCHEMA public CASCADE;`, followed by `CREATE SCHEMA public;`